 TSA: Do you ever think you might get tired of this style or that the people who follow your work would get tired?

 Victor Ekpuk’s residency in Lagos ends in November.
-He will return for his coming exhibition by Arthouse Contemporary in the early part of 2016.
+He will return to Lagos for Coming Home at Arthouse Contemporary in the early part of 2016.